Library Documentation

 Add

-Add two values together, returning the sum.
+Add adds left and right together, returning a sum.

 Add : left right (infer sum) => trait (left right -> sum)